ahmedshuhel/resume/resume.md

 - Wrote and structured the backend API by physically isolating them into Bounded Contexts, delivered the API via Web API framework ensuring RESTfull characteristics.
 - Integrated with OpenID Connect based authentication/authorization servers for single sign on across multiple apps/sub modules.
 - Wrote printing services that enables silent printing for various receipts overcoming browsers limitation of handling printer directly.
-- Wrote jobs/background tasks using Hangfire applies recurrent services for in-patients.
+- Wrote jobs/background tasks using Hangfire that applies recurrent services for in-patients.
 - Developed analytical reports by writing cross database complex sql queries and in memory processing.
 - Improved database performance by analyzing frequent queries and creating indexes.
 - Created a high fidelity mock up’s using Auxre RP and shared with stake holders and users to understand the true user experience.